 Meanwhile, Michael is the perfectly average American male, at 5’9” and 196 pounds.
 Like Jessica, he’s 38 years old (and his name was also a super popular choice in the eighties).

 Let's say this hypothetical man were 15 pounds slimmer, at 181 pounds.
 He could save close to $3,800 over 20 years!
-That's for a $1 million term life insurance policy, based on rates for Fabric Premium (a 20-year term life insurance policy).
+That's for a $1 million term life insurance policy, based on rates for a term life insurance policy through Fabric.
 As with the example above, this quote is based just on Michael’s situation, specifically.

 By a similar token, if he were 15 pounds heavier, he could end up spending close to $5,500 extra over the course of his 20-year term.

 Life insurance prices aren’t based solely on your height and weight—they are based on an insurer’s view into your overall health and personal situation.

 Yep, we know: BMI isn’t a perfect measure of real health.
 But it’s a common rule of thumb in the insurance industry, used to give you a rough sense of how much insurance might cost you.
 This is an internet infographic, after all.

 If you want to find out a real, accurate price based on your own unique—and nuanced—health and personal situation, you can fill out an application (which only takes about ten minutes) with your individual information.

 Our goal is to help you get motivated today to actually achieve your new year’s resolutions this year.
 There are lots of reasons to be healthy—you can run a half marathon, join a pickup soccer team and get the most enjoyment out of your family.
 Life insurance is just one bit of inspiration among many.

 Whether you’ve resolved to lose weight, save money, finally apply for life insurance or all of the above, we’re rooting for you!

 Fabric exists to help young families master their money.
 Our articles abide by strict editorial standards.